Unlike most file systems,

 For more information about the

-/proc file system, refer to the Red Hat Enterprise Linux 7 Deployment Guide.
+/proc file system, see the Red Hat Enterprise Linux 7 Deployment Guide.